1456 (11th June)

 Following the Lancastrian victory at the Battle of Wakefield, King Henry VI was released from captivity but was still mentally unstable and as a consequence was unfit to rule.

-Anne’s father put forward Richard Duke of York’s son, Edward as claimant to the throne.
+The Earl of Warwick put forward Richard Duke of York’s son, Edward, as claimant to the throne.

 1461 (late February)

 Richard Neville and Edward of York joined forces and marched towards London.